markotesic/markotesic.github.io/content/publication/uninteresting_correlations/index.md

   focal_point: ""
   preview_only: false
   filename: featured.jpg
-summary: "We use directed acyclic graphs to investigate the chances that two variables are causally connected, correlated, and that a covariate is inducing a correlation when controlled for."
+summary: "We use directed acyclic graphs (DAGs) to investigate the chances that two variables are causally connected, correlated, and that a covariate is inducing a correlation when controlled for."
 url_dataset: ""
 url_project: ""
 url_source: ""